maxmilneaus/maxmilne.com/_notes/Social Meditation - A personal and professional journey.md

 When Interbe.ing opened up to “doing it with other people” in November 2024, I jumped right in.
 I’ve been showing up three times a week, and I’m finding myself wanting to make it a daily thing.
 The practices have landed so well for me that I’m keen to do their teacher training.
 There’s a real gap in the Australian/Asian timezone, and I’d love to help fill that.

 What gets me excited about these practices is how they just work.
 Interbe.ing has created this clean, clear container for developing our inner skills, and it flows so naturally into how we show up with others.
-It’s like they’ve found this sweet spot – enough structure to hold the space, but plenty of room for everyone to find their own way.
+It's like they've found this sweet spot – enough structure to hold the space, but plenty of room for everyone to find their own way.

-# How to check it out:
+## How to check it out:

 Interbe.ing is held online at the moment and accessible via with 2 sessions being held each USA timed week day.
 There are 8am sessions and 12:30pm sessions for the Australian time zone.